Skip to content

 Use the team

 Always discuss your concerns with a senior colleague first.
-They can help you to make sense of them and provide a second opinion.
-If you are a senior, it’s still good practice to voice your concerns.
+They can help you make sense of them and provide a second opinion.
+Even if you are a senior, it’s still good practice to voice your concerns.
 At this stage, it is also worth discussing the patient with your safeguarding team.

 Practicalities and staying safe